Gaius Maecenas: Life

 During the latter years of his life as recorded by Suetonius he fell somewhat out of favour with his master.
 The historian attributes the loss of the imperial favour to Maecenas' having indiscreetly revealed to Terentia, his allegedly beautiful but difficult wife, the discovery of the conspiracy in which her brother Lucius Licinius Varro Murena was implicated, but according to Cassius Dio (writing in the early 3rd century AD) it was due to the emperor's relations with Terentia.
 Maecenas died in 8 BC, leaving the emperor sole heir to his wealth.

 Reputation

 Opinions were much divided in ancient times as to his personal character; but the testimony as to his administrative and diplomatic ability was unanimous.
 He enjoyed the credit of sharing largely in the establishment of the new order of things, of reconciling parties, and of carrying the new empire safely through many dangers.
 To his influence especially were attributed the more humane policies of Octavian after his first alliance with Antony and Lepidus.

-The best summary of his character as a man and a statesman, by Marcus Velleius Paterculus, describes him as "of sleepless vigilance in critical emergencies, far-seeing and knowing how to act, but in his relaxation from business more luxurious and effeminate than a woman."
+The best summary of his character as a man and a statesman, by Velleius Paterculus, describes him as "of sleepless vigilance in critical emergencies, far-seeing and knowing how to act, but in his relaxation from business more luxurious and effeminate than a woman."
 Expressions in the Odes of Horace seem to imply that Maecenas was deficient in the robustness of fibre which Romans liked to imagine was characteristic of their city.